mrisher/smtp-sts/mta-sts.md

 ## Well-Known URIs Registry

-A new "well-known" URI will be registered in the Well-Known URIs registry as described below:
+A new "well-known" URI as described in (#policy-discovery) will be registered in the Well-Known URIs registry as described below:

 URI Suffix: mta-sts.txt Change Controller: IETF